eirikmn/INLA.ews/README.md

 This is a basic example which shows you how to use the package to perform Bayesian analysis of a simulated time series which exhibit early warning signals in the form of increasing correlation.
-The ‘true’ development of the autocorrelation coefficient is included in the resulting plot.

 ``` r
 library(INLA.ews)